 When you are done with the market research, you can start to prepare your instrument for selling.

-Depending on the instrument’s condition you might need some more work to do, whether repairing any malfunctioning parts or for example do some polishing of its surface.
+Depending on the instrument’s condition you might need some more work to do, whether repairing any malfunctioning parts or for example doing some polishing of its surface.
 Any improvement in your instrument condition might signify an increase in its value.
 Prepare it for the best potential price you might get.

 Even if for improving its condition you might need to restore it in a music shop specialized in repairing instruments, might worth the investment.